Why did the Titanic sub implode?

 Follow the latest updates on the missing Titanic sub

-On Thursday, those worst fears were confirmed after the US Coast Guard announced that it had found pieces of the Titan submersible scattered across the ocean floor about 1,600 feet from the bow of the ill-fated ocean liner.
+On 26 June, those worst fears were confirmed when the US Coast Guard announced that it had found pieces of the Titan submersible scattered across the ocean floor about 1,600 feet from the bow of the ill-fated ocean liner.

 But what exactly caused the Titan to implode?
 While we don’t yet know the truth of what happened, we do know enough to have some idea of what might have sealed the sub’s fate.